xnau/pardibee/readme.txt

 * fully configurable database for holding any kind of information about people (or anything, really!)
 * customizable forms for collecting and maintaining records
+* plugin enhancements and add-ons are available from a growing list of downloads on xnau.com
 * both front-end and back-end versions of the forms
 * shortcode for inserting a configurable sign-up short form into WordPress pages, posts, etc.
 * completing the sign-up form can direct visitors to another page for a thank you message or reward